yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/enrollment-ios.md

 We do not mark protocols as `@MainActor` because:

-* It would force all implementations to be MainActor-compatible
+* It would force all implementations to be `MainActor` compatible
-* It would reduce flexibility for merchants who don't use MainActor
+* It would reduce flexibility for merchants who don't use `MainActor`
 * Each implementation has different concurrency needs

 ### Merchant's responsibility